Solicitors for You

 This is a notoriously complex area of law and we would advise getting expert legal help to avoid any potential pitfalls.

-What is the 7-year rule in inheritance tax?
+What is the 7-year rule for IHT purposes?

-The 7-year rule in inheritance tax applies specifically to gifts.
-“Gifts” in this sense do not mean items that are wrapped in ribbon and paper, but something that has value more generally, i.e. possessions, money, and property.
+It is useful to understand how the 7-year rule works if you intend to use it to minimise the Inheritance Tax bill your family will face after you die.
+The rule applies specifically to gifts.
+“Gifts” in this sense does not mean items that are wrapped in ribbon and paper, but anything that has value more generally, i.e. possessions, money, and property.
+While some gifts are exempt from Inheritance Tax, most gifts are subject to Inheritance Tax rules.

 Years between gift and death Tax paid